Lighting and Rendering

 Lighting an environment

-For your next activity you will light a premade environment.
-Light it first as if it is the daytime, you may choose what time of the day you would like to try and recreate.
+For the next learning task activity, you will get to light a premade environment.
+Light it first as if it is the daytime, then you may choose what time of the day you would like to try and recreate.

 Remember to light the scene using the ShotCam as your render view.
 The Shot cam has already been setup and locked in the project file.